influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/replacing-nodes.md

 #### 2.3.
 Add the new meta node

-Once the non-leader meta node has been removed, use `influxd-ctl add-meta` to replace it with the new meta node:
+Once the non-leader meta node has been removed, on **one of the existing meta nodes**, run `influxd-ctl add-meta` to add the new meta node:

 ```bash
 # Pattern